gracelang/language/standardPrelude/standard.md

 title: |
     The Grace Standard Dialect\
-    Draft Specification Version 0.7.8
+    Draft Specification Version 0.7.9
 ...

 # Introduction

-This is a specification of the standard dialect of Grace, called _standardGrace_.
+This is a specification of the _standard_ dialect of Grace.
 Grace programs run in this dialect unless they nominate a different dialect using a `dialect` statement.
-The _standardGrace_ dialect  provides a range of methods, objects and types for general purpose programming.
+The _standard_ dialect  provides a range of methods, objects and types for general purpose programming.

 This specification is incomplete, and everything is subject to